 In the simplest terms, we offer our API with a few “levels” of integration:

 - UI-ready calls: Easily embed a prebuilt video call, with a complete UI/UX

 - Custom UI calls: Using just CSS, HTML and JS, customize and control the video chat UI/UX

 1. UI-ready calls — the kitchen sink approach

 You can think of our prebuilt calls (number 1 above) as the "Kitchen Sink" solution.
 This is the default for any embedded API video call.
 All of the user interface and design nuances our users have come to value are included by default.

 For example, any call you embed in your site or product instantly includes UI and UX for: camera permissions, muting hardware, responsive layouts, etc. Essentially, you can have calls up and running in just minutes with a fully baked UX.

-Here's a screenshot of a super-simple demo we built.
+Here's a gif of a demo we built.
 Open the demo in a new tab.

 2. Customizing your video call UI